microsoft/typespec/packages/samples/local-cadl/README.md

-# Installing Cadl to project local path
+# Installing TypeSpec to project local path

-This sample shows how to install Cadl locally to a project and have the VS Code extension use its locally installed language server.
+This sample shows how to install TypeSpec locally to a project and have the VS Code extension use its locally installed language server.

-See `cadl.cadl-server.path` in [.vscode/settings.json](.vscode/settings.json) and
+See `typespec.tsp-server.path` in [.vscode/settings.json](.vscode/settings.json) and
-`@cadl-lang/compiler` dev dependency in [package.json](package.json).
+`@typespec/compiler` dev dependency in [package.json](package.json).

 ## Steps

-### 1. Install Cadl to project:
+### 1. Install TypeSpec to project:

 ```
-npm install --save-dev @cadl-lang/compiler
+npm install --save-dev @typespec/compiler
 ```

 ### 2. Configure path in VS Code

 - File -> Preferences
-- Search for Cadl
+- Search for TypeSpec
 - Click on Workspace tab
-- Set `cadl.cadl-server.path` to `${workspaceFolder}/node_modules/@cadl-lang/compiler`
+- Set `typespec.tsp-server.path` to `${workspaceFolder}/node_modules/@typespec/compiler`

-  (NOTE: If the Cadl project is not at the root of the workspace, adjust the path accordingly.
+  (NOTE: If the TypeSpec project is not at the root of the workspace, adjust the path accordingly.
-  For example, `${workspaceFolder}/path/from/workspace/to/project/node_modules/@cadl-lang/compiler`)
+  For example, `${workspaceFolder}/path/from/workspace/to/project/node_modules/@typespec/compiler`)

 ### 3. Commit settings.json and package.json changes